walinejs/waline/docs/en/server/databases.md

 ## MySQL

+We can also use MySQL to store data, and in addition to using our own MySQL service, we can also use <https://freedb.tech>, which provides 100M of database support for free.
 If you want to use MySQL as storage, you need import [waline.sql](https://github.com/lizheming/waline/blob/master/assets/waline.sql) at first to create talbe and column.
 Then set environment variables in project.

 | Environment Variable | Required | Default   | Description           |
 | -------------------- | -------- | --------- | --------------------- |